tudelft3d/CityGML2OBJs/README.md

 Things to know
 ---------------------

 This is an experimental research software prototype.
-That said, support is limited, and the software is not without bugs.
+Therefore, support is limited, and the software is not without bugs.
 For instance, there are reports of crashes with large data sets and/or with invalid geometries.

+If you'd like to learn more about OBJ, I recommend to read the [Wikipedia entry](https://en.wikipedia.org/wiki/Wavefront_.obj_file) and/or the [specifications](http://www.martinreddy.net/gfx/3d/OBJ.spec).

 Publication and conditions for use